-However, while Microsoft is yet to detail in-app purchasing, it is believed that there will be some - for extra Mobs or skins, for example.
+However, while Microsoft is yet to fully detail in-app purchasing, with the closed beta having the store locked-off, there will be some - for extra Mobs and skins, for example.

 There will be no loot boxes though, so you will get exactly what you paid for - no gambling aspect at all.

 You can find out more information about the game from the official website here.